FNNDSC/pl-mgz2imageslices/README.rst

     Values in the image files will be the same as the original voxel values in the ``mgz``, unless the [--normalize] flag is specified in which case this creates a single-value mask of the input image.

-    [--optimize]
-    If passed, optimizes the storage of the png/jpg images significantly.

     [-h|--help]
     If specified, show help message and exit.